 San Miguel de Allende might get the most headlines, as it has become a favorite place for American Expats with an artistic side.
 However, Puerto Vallarta and the Riviera Nayarit, Cancun and the Riviera Maya and places like Ajijic in Jalisco and several towns along the Baja California peninsula are also home to large Expat communities.

 10. Mexico’s tourism industry is better than ever.

-Tourism represents the 8.5% of Mexico’s GDP.
-It is the third source of foreign currencies just behind oil and remittances.
+Tourism represents 8.5% of Mexico’s GDP.
+It is the third source of foreign currencies, just behind oil and remittances.
 Despite all the bad press and the adverse political situation, 2017 was the strongest in a record for Mexico’s tourism, netting 21.3 billion USD.
 So, what are you waiting for?